Bypass Ford PATS without key — easy and quick guide

 Pros of bypassing the Ford PATS system

 The first pro of bypassing the Ford PATS system is that it saves money.
 If you don’t want to spend money on a new key, you can just easily bypass the system.
+It’s similar to the matter of how to unlock car door without a key in case you’ve lost your car key.

 Bypassing the PATS system is a quick solution if you’ve lost your key.
 The entire process is quite simple, and you can do it in a very short time.